edgelesssys/contrast/docs/docs/howto/observability.md

 # Observability

-This section describes what metrics can be retrieved from the Conrast Coordinator and how.
+This section describes which metrics can be retrieved from the Contrast Coordinator and how to access them.

 ## Applicability

-Metrics by the Contrast coordinator can be monitored to quickly identify problems in the gRPC layer or attestation errors.
+Monitoring metrics from the Contrast Coordinator helps you quickly identify issues in the gRPC layer or detect attestation failures.

-## Prerequesites
+## Prerequisites

 A running Contrast deployment.